Classroom Tips

 “Question 3: Write a question whose answer is hypothetical or ‘what if.’

-Then collect the questions; mix them up, and redistribute among the students - - each getting a set of question written by someone else.
+Then collect the questions; mix them up, and redistribute among the students - - each getting a set of questions written by someone else.
 The act of writing and answering will force students back into the material [ the demo, the text, the math problems, etc. ] twice - - the perfect way to help them internalize the content.